Gerald Haas strode through to the inner office, hung his greatcoat on the stand and his Russian hat on top of that.

 He'd done so but those already breeding on the Isle of Man were not playing ball and it had been the devil of a job getting Devon breeders to allow a couple of ewes for a substantial consideration, at a time when funds were thin on the ground.

-He'd needed to up his game and do his own slaughtering, it wasn't squeamishness but the quality of the cuts was the issue and so mainland butchers had been brought in, on condition Miles would farm some of their own breeds for their specialty shops, this had required outhouses and then had come the tax man and so on and so on.
+He'd needed to up his game and do his own slaughtering but had then had second thoughts.
+It hadn't been squeamishness but the quality of the cuts which had been the issue and so mainland butchers had been brought in, on condition Miles would farm some of their own breeds for their specialty shops, this had required outhouses and then there was the tax man and so on and so on.

-The third significant forward step had been a visit by two of his Swiss contacts from the dotcom era and they put it to him that if the island could not be set up as a tax haven in itself, it could at least be a haven for those needing a tax haven, i.e. they could conduct business from there ... for a consideration.
+Not an issue.
+Then had come a visit by two of his Swiss contacts from the dotcom era and they'd seen the gites and put it to him that if the island could not exactly be set up as a tax haven, then it could at least be a haven for those needing one in a different way, i.e. they could conduct business from there ... for a consideration.

 Chloe was against it, reasoning that as the two of them were already turning over a pretty penny, why complicate things?
-When she'd heard the amount of the 'considerations', she'd quietly urged him to vet each potential denizen of their island carefully.
+When she'd heard the amount of the 'consideration', she quietly urged him to vet each potential denizen of their island carefully.